Karaoke Revolution: Releases

 Many expansion discs are available for the Japanese version of the game, including an anime song collection and several volumes of J-Pop.

 The North American version of Karaoke Revolution was released in November 2003 on PlayStation 2 version in a bundle with the Logitech headset attachment.
 The game was sold without the headset in February 2004.
 The PAL version of the game, titled Karaoke Stage, was released in Australia on March 31, 2005, and in Europe on April 22, 2005.
 Karaoke Stage 2 contains the same songs as Karaoke Revolution Party.
 The Xbox version was released in November 2004 featuring four more songs that were present in Karaoke Revolution Volume 2 and 10 exclusive Motown songs which are the original non-cover versions.
 The Xbox version also supported Xbox Live for downloads of more songs.

-Karaoke Revolution Volume 2 was released in North America on July 13, 2004, on PlayStation 2; Volume 3 came in November 9 for the same platform.
+Karaoke Revolution Volume 2 was released in North America on July 13, 2004, on PlayStation 2; Karaoke Revolution Volume 3 came in November 9 for the same platform.

 Karaoke Revolution Party was released in North America on November 8, 2005, on PlayStation 2, Xbox and GameCube.
 The Xbox version was the only version to feature downloadable songs.

 CMT Presents: Karaoke Revolution Country was released in North America on March 28, 2006, on PlayStation 2.

 Karaoke Revolution Presents: American Idol was released in North America on January 2, 2007, on PlayStation 2.